This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-Number 1: Your dogs can respond better from distance.
+Number 1: Your dogs can respond better from a distance.

 Number 2: If your dog goes deaf he can still respond to your hand signals (and vice versa for verbal commands if your dog goes blind).

-More reasons on why you should teach your dog hand signals below.
+More reasons why you should teach your dog hand signals are below.

 There are many reasons for teaching hand signals to your dog in addition to voice commands.
 And doing so can significantly improve your dog’s life.